SAT: By employers

-Nevertheless, some other top employers, such as Google, have eschewed the use of SAT or other standardized test scores unless the potential employee is a recent graduate because for their purposes, these scores "don't predict anything."
+Nevertheless, some other top employers, such as Google, have eschewed the use of SAT or other standardized test scores unless the potential employee is a recent graduate.
+Google's Laszlo Bock explained to The New York Times, "We found that they don't predict anything."
 Educational psychologist Jonathan Wai suggested this might be due to the inability of the SAT to differentiate the intellectual capacities of those at the extreme right end of the distribution of intelligence.
 Wai told The New York Times, "Today the SAT is actually too easy, and that's why Google doesn't see a correlation.
 Every single person they get through the door is a super-high scorer."

 Perception

 Math–verbal achievement gap

 In 2002, New York Times columnist Richard Rothstein argued that the U.S. math averages on the SAT and ACT continued their decade-long rise over national verbal averages on the tests while the averages of verbal portions on the same tests were floundering.